AdonisAgelis/AdonisAgelis/README.md

 <h3> 👨🏻‍💻 &nbsp;About Me </h3>

 - 🎓 &nbsp; BS in Informatics and Telecommunications at the University of Peloponnese in Greece.
-- 💼 &nbsp; Frontend Developer at Vodafone Greece.
+- 💼 &nbsp; Currently working as a Frontend Developer at Vodafone Greece.
 - 🌱 &nbsp; Everyday I'm trying to learn something new about the Web 🕸️.

 <h3> 🛠 &nbsp;Tech Stack</h3>